 There is no penalty for wrong answers.
 Therefore, it is beneficial to answer every question.
 If you are not sure of a response, first eliminate obviously incorrect alternatives, and then take an educated guess.
 Be sure to read the entirety of every passage, question, statement, and alternative before marking your answer.

 Each of the three tests is timed.
-Practicing with Federal Air Marshal sample questions provides a helpful review of the subject matter and gives you a heads up as to what to expect on the exam before you face the actual test.
+Practicing with Federal Air Marshal sample questions provides a helpful review of the subject matter and gives you a heads up about what to expect on the exam before you face the test.

 Try Answering this question in 90 seconds- that's the amount of time you'll have for the average logic based reasoning question.